Soh1382/srlab.github.io/src/content/blogs/most-used-react-hooks.md

+---
-# Most Used React Hooks in 2026
+title: "Most Used React Hooks in 2026"
+date: "2025-12-31"
+description: "guide to the essential React hooks for 2026, covering classic fundamentals"
+---

 A pragmatic look at the hooks that actually survive contact with production.